Tulip-Dev/tulip/doc/python/apichanges.rst

-Sice this approach is not really intuitive so Tulip 4.9 introduces a more user_friendly mechanism to work with file / directory parameters : two new methods have been added in order to easily declare file / directory parameters (:meth:`tlp.WithParameter.addFileParameter`, :meth:`tlp.WithParameter.addDirectoryParameter`) and it is no more needed to explicitely write the "file::" prefix.
+Sice this approach is not really intuitive so Tulip 4.9 introduces a more user_friendly mechanism to work with file / directory parameters : two new methods have been added in order to easily declare file / directory parameters (:meth:`tlp.WithParameter.addFileParameter`, :meth:`tlp.WithParameter.addDirectoryParameter`) and it is no more needed to explicitly write the "file::" prefix.

 So the recommended way to declare a file parameter in the plugin constructor is now the one below::